 Preventing a Rule from sending an alert during the scheduled inactive time, even when a trigger occurs during the scheduled active time

-- Under the Task configuration, select System Action button (to highlight it as enabled)
+• Under the Task configuration, select the System Action button (to highlight it as enabled)

-- Make sure the Rule selected for “Target Notification” is the Rule you wish to disable during scheduled inactive time
+• Ensure the Rule selected for “Target Notification” is the One you wish to disable during scheduled inactive time.

 With this Rule, the original Rule will be automatically reset (Rearmed) at the scheduled inactive time, so it will no longer send on its Snooze time.